-Sculptural installation made of Rubber, plaster, graphite, copper, hair and horsehair.
+Sculptural installation.
+Rubber, plaster, graphite, copper, hair and horsehair.

-In the installation Posthumous Dialogue at Accelerator in Stockholm replicas of bones from domesticated animals and human hair make up a sculptural altar piece that the visitor can enter.
+In the installation Posthumous Dialogue, shown at Accelerator in Stockholm, replicas of bones from domesticated animals and human hair make up a sculptural altarpiece that the visitor can enter.
 It serves as a site for rituals addressing an actual archaeological case of a multispecies body found outside Örebro in 1949.
-In the find a middle aged woman’s body had parts of her body exchanged to specific bones from a dog, a cow, a pig and a horse.
+In the find, a middle-aged woman’s body had had parts of her body exchanged with bones from a dog, a cow, a pig and a horse.

-Together with archaeologist Christina Fredengren, Professor at the Department of Archaeology and Classical Studies at Stockholm University, during the exhibition period I will respond to this case in experimental dialogues and additions to the installation, addressing what intellectual, physical, emotional and mystical fibers this case can contain.
-My work aims to unfold historical, scientific and personal narratives and explores possible connections, diffractions and echoes between them.
-A fundamental part of my practice is an urge to correct or heal centuries of human atrocities towards other species.
-I investigate the corporal knowledge that is produced when inter-species bodies interact and collaborate which is often overseen in scientific contexts.
-Archives and museums are central sites of research and also the mise-en-scène of several of my artworks.
-I somehow wish to embrace the kinship and inter-bodily relations that often are lost in these sites.
+During the exhibition period, and in collaboration with Christina Fredengren, Professor in Archaeology and Classical Studies at Stockholm University, the sculpture was activated through a series of responses to the case in the form of experimental dialogues and additions that addressed the intellectual, physical, and mystical fibres at work.
+This entailed an unfolding of historical, scientific, and personal narratives in order to explore the possible connections, diffractions, and echoes that exist between them.
+As such, the work taps into a fundamental element within Johannessen’s practice: the urge to correct or heal centuries of human atrocities towards other species.
+This takes place through an investigation into the corporeal knowledge that is produced when inter-species bodies interact and collaborate; a knowledge that is often overlooked in purely scientific contexts.
+Archives and museums are central sites for this research and also the mise en scène of numerous artworks, which aim to somehow embrace the kinship and inter-bodily relations that are often lost in such sites.